nrwl/nx/docs/generated/packages/storybook/documents/storybook-7-setup.md

 2. Nx will generate a root `.storybook` folder and a project-level `.storybook` folder (located under `libs/your-project/.storybook` or `apps/your-project/.storybook`) containing the essential configuration files for Storybook.

-3. If you are working on an Angular, a React or a React Native project (and you choose `@storybook/angular`, `@storybook/react` or `@storybook/react-native`) the Nx generator will also generate stories for all the components in your project.
+3. If you are working on an Angular, a React or a React Native project and you use one of the framework-specific generators, Nx will also generate stories for all the components in your project.

 4. Nx will create new `targets` in your project's `project.json`, called `storybook` and `build-storybook`, containing all the necessary configuration to serve and build Storybook.